Study on Trade Policy and Child Labour

 Empresas, Derechos Humanos y la COVID-19: El deber del estado de proteger la salud laboral y el empleo

-The article was written by Claire Bright, Nicolas Bueno and Irene Pietropaoli in the Revista Español de Derecho Internacional (Spanish Review of International Law).
+The article was written by Claire Bright, Nicolas Bueno and Irene Pietropaoli in the Revista Española de Derecho Internacional (Spanish Review of International Law).

-Description: The article reflects on the State duty to protect workers’ health and employment during the COVID-19 pandemic from a business and human rights perspective.
+Description: This article analyses the State duty to protect workers’ health and employment during the COVID-19 pandemic from a business and human rights perspective.